SyntaxError52/empire-clicker/README.md

 # Empire Clicker
-This is the better, simpler, and more lightweight version of Cookie Clicker!
+This is the worse, simpler, and more lightweight version of Cookie Clicker!
 For offline access, download the ZIP file. <b>YOU MUST EXTRACT THE ZIP ON WINDOWS AND MACBOOKS!</b> On Chromebooks, the ZIP file will work without extracting.

 ## Changelog